drooryck/distributed-systems/logical-clocks/spec.md

    - **Logical Clock**: On ``INTERNAL`` or ``SEND``, increments by 1; on ``RECEIVE``, sets ``L = max(L, sender_clock) + 1``.
    - **Queue**: Received messages are queued and processed at the VM’s clock rate.
    - **Analysis**: The final CSV is read into **pandas** to generate plots (logical clock over time, queue length, event distribution, drift, etc.).

+4. Other stuff
+We added a nice test suite for making sure that the messages we sent are actually logged correctly for a single process.

 This setup meets the assignment’s requirement of modeling multiple asynchronous VMs on one machine, each as a separate process that communicates via sockets (gRPC).
 The logs and plots in each ``results/`` subfolder illustrate how clock drift, event distribution, and queue behavior evolve under various experimental conditions.